HETIC-MT-P2021/aio-group3-proj01/source/backend/README.md

 - Data params
     ```json
     {
-        "id": "33",
         "description": "this is the best image ever",
         "image": "/file_path",
-        "category": "sport",
+        "category_id": 1,
         "tags": ["soccer"]
     }
     ```

+    > Be sure to add a category before
-    > If `category` or `tags` doen't exist, they'll be created.
+    > If `tags` doen't exist, they'll be created.

 #### Edit images
 - URL